Welcome to the PENS website!

 Welcome to the Parents for Excellence in Newton Schools (PENS) website!
 We hope you will find the site informative and that what you read here inspires you to learn and take action about inaccurate and biased class material, especially material concerning the Middle East, used in public schools in Newton, Massachusetts and other communities throughout the country.

 Our goal is to ensure that material presented to students is accurate and non-biased.
-We do not object to material advocating a particular philosophy or point of view so long as its source and inherent bias is disclosed and students receive information and/or materials on contrary views.
-Unfortunately, this is not the case at the moment
+We do not object to material advocating a particular philosophy or point of view so long as its source and inherent bias are disclosed and students receive information and/or materials on contrary views.
+Unfortunately, this is not the case at the moment.

 Links to objectionable class materials are here.

 This website is a work-in-progress and we are continually updating and revising it.
-As of early 2022, we are reformatting the site in conjunction with changes to our host's platform; however, the nature of our concerns has not changed.
+Currently, we are reformatting the site in conjunction with changes to our host's platform.
 If you have trouble accessing the content you want, or if you come across formatting errors or broken links, please let us know at NewtonExcellence@gmail.com.

 Success, But More to Accomplish